 We have issued to Platinum Long Term Growth VII, LLC, our largest investor ("Platinum"), warrants to purchase a substantial number of unregistered shares of our common stock and, subject to Platinum's exercise of its rights to exchange shares of our Series A Preferred Stock that it holds, we are obligated to issue to Platinum an additional warrant to purchase unregistered shares of common stock (collectively, the "Platinum Warrants").
-The Platinum Warrants are price adjustment feature that will reduce the exercise price of the warrants in the event we subsequently issue equity instruments at a price lower than the exercise price of the Platinum Warrants.
-We account for the Platinum Warrants as non-cash liabilities and estimate their fair value at the end of each financial reporting period and record the change in the fair value as non-cash income.
+The Platinum Warrants in the event we subsequently issue equity instruments at a price lower than the exercise price of the Platinum Warrants.
+We account for the Platinum Warrants and the related liability is the end of each financial reporting period and record the change in the fair value as non-cash income.
 The key component in determining the fair value of the Platinum Warrants and the related liability is the market price of our common stock, which is subject to significant fluctuation and is not under our control.
-The resulting change in the fair value of the warrant liability on our net income or loss is therefore also subject to significant fluctuation and will continue to be so until all of the Platinum Warrants are issued and exercised, amended or expire.
-Assuming all other fair value inputs remain generally constant, we will record an increase in the warrant liability and non-cash losses when our stock price decreases.
+The resulting change in the fair value of the warrant liability on our net income or loss is therefore also subject to significant fluctuation and will continue to be so until all of the Platinum Warrants are insued and evercise, amended or expire.
+Assuming all other fair value inputs remain generally constant, we will record an increase in the warrant liability and non-cash losses when our stock price increases and a decrease in the warrant liability and non-cash gains when our stock price decreases.